How to forgive yourself when your boundaries hurt people.

 For more reading on this topic, I recommend Fail, Fail Again, Fail Better by Pema Chodron and I Thought It Was Just Me by Brene Bown.

-Join me LIVE on February 21 at my new workshop, The Self-Soothing Survival Guide for Courageous Self-Advocacy, where you will learn a robust repertoire of strategies for reframing, soothing through, and practicing self-compassion toward the difficult emotions that arise when setting boundaries.
+My on-demand workshop The Self-Soothing Survival Guide for Courageous Self-Advocacy teaches you a repertoire of strategies for reframing, soothing through, and practicing self-compassion toward the difficult emotions that arise when setting boundaries.

 You will leave with a concrete toolkit that you can use to combat guilt, shame, and fear so you can stand up for yourself with confidence.
-Learn more and get tickets here.
+Watch it here today.

 Previous